NotW41k3R/JalSuchak/README.md

-JalSuchak - A Heavy Metal Water Pollution Index Calculator
+JalSuchak - A tool for visualising and analysing Heavy Metal Water Pollution Indices

 Background :-